abhinaya-aryal/nvim_config/README.md

 - `<Ctrl-k>` - Move focus to the top window of current
 - `<Ctrl-l>` - Move focus to the right window of current

   - `<Ctrl-up>` - Resize current window by decreasing its top value
 - `<Ctrl-down>` - Resize current window by increasing its bottom value
 - `<Ctrl-left>` - Resize current window by decreasing itsleft value
 - `<Ctrl-right>` - Resize current window by increasing its right value

   - `<Shift-l>` - Navigate to the next buffer of current buffer
 - `<Shift-h>` - Navigate to previous buffer of current buffer

   - `<Ctrl-c>` - Copy whole file content to clipboard
 - `p` - Paste in visual mode

   - `ij` - Enter normal mode from insert, terminal and visual mode

   - `<` - Indent left in visual mode
 - `>` - Indent right in visual mode

   - `<Alt-j>` - Move current line down in normal, insert and visual mode.
 - `<Alt-k>` - Move current line up in normal, insert and visual mode.

   - `<Space>u` - Write the current buffer to disk if there is any change to the file i.e. save the file.
 - `<Space>q` - Write the current buffer to disk and close it.

   - `<Alt-n>` - Move to next highlighted word
 - `<Alt-p>` - Move to previous highlighted word

   - `gcc` - Toggle linewise comment provided by [Comment.nvim](https://github.com/numToStr/Comment.nvim)
 - `gbc` - Toggle linewise comment provided by [Comment.nvim](https://github.com/numToStr/Comment.nvim)
   - `<n>gcc` - Toggle <n> = {any number} line with linewise comment.
 Same for `gbc` too, but the comment syntax will use multi-line or block-wise comment.

   - Tricky one, for fastwrap provided by nvim-autopairs
 ```
 | Before      | Input                | After       |
 | ----------- | -------------------- | ----------- |
 | (|foobar    | <Alt-e> then press a | (|foobar)   |
 | (|)(foobar) | <Alt-e> then press q | (|(foobar)) |
 ```
+  - `<Ctrl-\>` - Toggle Terminal

   There are many more that are binded with which-key.
 After a bit of hitting space key, which-key menu will popup with available key bindings.
 Shortcuts are also available in `nvim-tree` too.
 When you are in nvim-tree, just press `?`, and that will show all the available keymaps.

 ## Customizing Your Preference